 Instructions

-- Scoop the top ⅓ cup of thicker coconut milk off the top of a newly opened can and into a large pan.
-Heat the coconut milk over medium heat until it starts to boil and separate.
+- Separate the Coconut Milk: Scoop the top ⅓ cup of thicker coconut milk from the can into a large pan or wok.
+Heat the coconut milk over medium heat until it is very bubbly and you start to see an oily sheen appear.3

 Briona